Best Sherwin Williams white trim paints

 When selecting a white paint for your interior trim, it’s essential to consider the overall color palette of your home.

-Consider your home’s existing colors, and choose a trim paint that works well with them.
+Evaluate your home’s existing colors, test samples, and choose a trim paint that works well with them.

 Take lighting into consideration